Ilathur

-Ilathur, also spelled Elathur, is a Taluk at Tenkasi district in the state of Tamil Nadu, India.
+Ilathur, also spelled Elathur, is a Taluk in the Tenkasi district in the state of Tamil Nadu, India.
 It is close to the town of Tenkasi and also 10 km from the Courtallam waterfalls.
 It has a temple of Shiva, Madunathaswami Temple, located on the banks of the lake Kullam.

 Demographics

 As of 2001 India census, The population of Ilathur is approximately 9875.
 Males constitute 50% of the population and females 50%.
 Ilathur has an average literacy rate of 46%, lower than the national average of 59.5%: male literacy is 58%, and female literacy is 35%.
 In Ilathur, 9% of the population is under 6 years of age.